Wrapped Bitcoin (WBTC) Achieves Market Cap of $4.77 Billion

 Wrapped Bitcoin Profile

 Wrapped Bitcoin’s launch date was November 27th, 2018.
-Wrapped Bitcoin’s total supply is 162,205 tokens.
+Wrapped Bitcoin’s total supply is 162,305 tokens.
+Wrapped Bitcoin’s official Twitter account is @wrappedbtc and its Facebook page is accessible here.
 The official website for Wrapped Bitcoin is wbtc.network.
-Wrapped Bitcoin’s official Twitter account is @wrappedbtc and its Facebook page is accessible here.

 Wrapped Bitcoin Token Trading